-Middle-of-CAT5-Run Application, CM Encoding Turned On
+Middle-of-Cat-5-Run Application, CM Encoding Turned On

-In this application, the AD8175 is also placed somewhere in the middle of a CAT5 run, although the common-mode handling is different.
-By tying CMENC high, the CM of each RGB input is passed through the part, while at the same time, the overall output CM is stripped and set equal to the voltage applied at the VOCM_CMENCON pin.
-The AD8175 is placed in this operation mode when used with a sync-on CM scheme.
+In this application, the AD8178 is also placed somewhere in the middle of a Cat-5 run, although the common-mode handling is different.
+By tying CMENC high, the CM of each RGB input is passed through the part with a gain of +1, while at the same time, the overall output CM is stripped and set equal to the voltage applied at the VOCM_CMENCON pin.
+The AD8178 is placed in this operation mode when used with a sync-on CM scheme.
 Although asserted, the H and V outputs are not used in this application.

-Figure 49 shows the voltage levels and CM handling for a single input channel connected to a single output channel in a middle-of-CAT5-run application with CM encoding turned on.
+Figure 47 shows the voltage levels and CM handling for a single input channel connected to a single output channel in a middle-of-Cat-5-run application with CM encoding turned on.

-Figure 49.
-AD8175 in Middle-of-CAT5-Run Application, CM Encoding On (Note that in this application, the H and V outputs, though asserted, are not used)
+Figure 47.
+AD8178 in Middle-of-Cat-5-Run Application, CM Encoding On (Note that in this application, the H and V outputs, though asserted, are not used.)

-In this operation mode, the difference $\Delta{diff} = VBLK - VOCM_CMENCOFF$ still adds an output differential voltage, as described in the previous section.
+In this operation mode, the difference $\Delta{\text{diff}} = 2 \times (\text{VBLK} - \text{VOCM_CMENCOFF})$ still adds an output differential voltage, as described in the Middle-of-Cat-5-Run Application, CM Encoding Turned Off section.

-End-of-CAT5-Run, CM Encoding Turned Off
+End-of-Cat-5-Run Application, CM Encoding Turned Off- Driving a Monitor Directly